machineagency/sonication_station/README.md

     jubilee.cmdloop()
 ```

+This will drop you into an interactive prompt where you can manually setup the machine and execute commands serially.
+This interface is useful for adding to the plate inventory.

 ## Protocol Mode
 This method is for invoking predefined protocol.
 Protocol mode may be useful for generating a series of plate operations programmatically from another program and then simply executing them on the Sonication Station.
 Protocols consist of a series of sonication commands executed sequentially.